Category: 2. Core Features

 Upload Functionality: Import employee data via CSV (Premium accounts only).

-What You Can Do with the “Search Salaries” Feature
+What You Can Do with the “Market Salary Search” Feature

 • Search by job title or job description